tinacms/tina.io/content/blog/self-hosted-datalayer.md

 We've designed the Data Layer so that it can be hosted as a Serverless function alongside your site (with Vercel/Netlify functions, for example).
 You can also host it separately wherever you like!

+If you're self-hosting, you're also responsible for hosting your own database (Our self-hosted starter uses MongoDB).

 ## Try it out!

 To learn more about self-hosting the Data Layer, checkout the [GitHub discussion](https://tinacms-site-next-git-self-hosted-doc-tinacms.vercel.app/docs/self-hosted/overview/).